youMetTem/LJvsHardSphereSimulationModel/README.md

 MSE = \frac{1}{M} \sum_{k=1}^{M} \left( S(v_k) - f_{MB}(v_k) \right)^2
 $$

 Where $v_k$ represents the evaluation points along the velocity domain.
-This metric provides a numerical value for the "goodness of fit," allowing us to objectively determine which potential model better captures the thermodynamic behavior of the gas.
+This metric allow me to objectively determine which potential model better captures the thermodynamic behavior of the gas.

 ### Visualization and Output